 - 1. Log in using the same ID and password you use to access your UNM email. - 2.
-Select the Faculty Life tab

-To access your class lists:
+Select the Faculty Life tab. - 3.
+Select Enter Loboweb.
+This is your portal for accessing your class lists, dropping students, and entering grades (at the end of the course, of course).